 Dollar Crashes Massively Against Naira, Traders Now Sell at New Exchange Rate

-• The value of the dollar has depreciated significantly in both the official and unofficial foreign exchange markets
+• The value of the dollar has depreciated significantly in the official and unofficial foreign exchange markets

-• The new exchange rates indicated that the recent policies introduced by the Central Bank of Nigeria were working
+• The new exchange rates indicated that recent policies introduced by the Central Bank of Nigeria were working

 Legit.ng journalist Dave Ibemere has over a decade of business journalism experience with in-depth knowledge of the Nigerian economy, stocks, and general market trends.

-The naira has once again appreciated against the United States dollar in the parallel market popularly called the black market.
+The naira has once again appreciated against the United States dollar in the parallel market, popularly called the black market.

 Nigeria's currency, the naira, strengthens value against US dollar amid CBN's efforts to ensure stability.